Vickers: Vickers, Sons & Company

 The company went public in 1867 as Vickers, Sons & Company and gradually acquired more businesses, branching out into various sectors.
 In 1868 Vickers began to manufacture marine shafts, in 1872 they began casting marine propellers and in 1882 they set up a forging press.
-Vickers produced their first armour plate in 1888 and their first artillery piece in 1890.
+They were also supplying steel forgings for gun barrel manufacturers, including their future main competitor Armstrong, as early as 1870.

+After a decline in lucrative tool steel demand in the US during the first half of 1880s, the stockholders logically decided in spring 1887 to diversify into large-scale armaments production and approved £1.5 million (1887, equivalent to £172.83 million in 2023) capital increase.
+By the end of 1888 Vickers produced and tested both their first artillery piece and first armour plate.
+The time could have never been more fortunate, with the Naval Defence Act 1889 significantly increasing the domestic demand and the invention of nickel steel armour rendering obsolete and worthless the investments of established producers into compound armour.

 Vickers, Sons & Maxim

 Vickers bought out the Barrow-in-Furness shipbuilder The Barrow Shipbuilding Company in 1897, acquiring its subsidiary the Maxim Nordenfelt Guns and Ammunition Company at the same time, to become Vickers, Sons & Maxim.

 Ordnance and ammunition made during this period, including World War I, was stamped V.S.M.

 The yard at Barrow became the "Construction Yard".
 With these acquisitions, Vickers could now produce a complete selection of products, from ships and marine fittings to armour plate and a whole suite of ordnance.
 In 1901 the Royal Navy's first submarine, Holland 1, was launched at the Naval Construction Yard.
 In 1902 Vickers took a half share in the famous Clyde shipyard John Brown & Company.

 Further diversification occurred in 1901 with the acquisition of a proposed business which was incorporated as The Wolseley Tool and Motor Car Company and in 1905 the goodwill and patent rights of the Siddeley car.
 In 1911 a controlling interest was acquired in torpedo manufacturer Whitehead & Company.